RosanaFSS/TryHackMe/Alfred.md

 <p><h2>Task 3 - Privilege Escalation</h2>
 Now that we have initial access, let's use token impersonation to gain system access.<br><br>
 Windows uses tokens to ensure that accounts have the right privileges to carry out particular actions.
 Account tokens are assigned to an account when users log in or are authenticated.
-This is usually done by LSASS.exe(think of this as an authentication process).<br><br>
+This is usually done by LSASS.exe(think of this as an authentication process).</p><br><br>

-This access token consists of:</p>
+This access token consists of:<br>
 - User SIDs(security identifier)<br>
 - Group SIDs<br>
 - Privileges<br>